s10260527/FED-Assignment-1/README.md

 With the website being a work in progress, you might come across minor bugs and hiccups, but rest assured that I'll be doing my best to patch them! 🧰

 ### Existing Features
-- Website Layout and Color (Home Page)
+- Website Layout, Color and Content (Main Pages)
-- Floating Navigation Bar
+- Floating Navigation Bar and Account Pill
 - Horizontal-Scrolling Carousel
-- Login Section Layout
+- Login Section
+- Somewhat Dynamic Website
+- JavaScript Implementation (Hover Animation)

 ### Features to Implement
-- Website Layout and Color (Blogs Page + About Me Page)
+- Better Scaling and Web Responsive Design
-- JavaScript Implementation (Animations + Page Functions)
+- Blog Page Layout
-- Dynamic Website (Adapting to Multiple Devices)
+- Working Blog Search and Filters
+- Account Pill Menu

 ## Materials Used